What is a shared-ownership mortgage?

 These include:

-• The minimum amount of share you can have in a property has reduced from 25% to 10%, but this might not apply in all cases
+The minimum amount of share you can have in a property has reduced from 25% to 10% in most cases

 How much rent will I pay on a shared ownership property?

-From 12 October 2023, rent increases for new shared ownership homes are capped at the Consumer Prices Index (CPI) plus 1% per year, ensuring more predictable costs.
+From 12 October 2023, rent increases for new shared ownership homes have been capped at the Consumer Prices Index (CPI) plus 1% per year, ensuring more predictable costs.

 Always check your lease for specific terms, as rent rates and increase policies may vary between providers.